NB Psychiatry

 How does cognitive behavioral therapy (CBT) work?

-CCBT is an evidence-based treatment that provides a supportive, non-judgmental, and safe environment for people to talk freely with a mental health professional psychiatrist.
+CBT is an evidence-based treatment that provides a supportive, non-judgmental, and safe environment for people to talk freely with a mental health professional.
 It often occurs over several sessions, typically between five and twenty.
+Additionally, the therapist takes a collaborative approach, working with the individual to identify and modify unhelpful thoughts and behaviors.

 The therapist will learn about the problem, ask you a number of questions, help you identify problematic thoughts and behaviors, and work with you to modify those thoughts and behaviors.

-The therapist will first understand the problem, talk about difficulties, symptoms, and concerns, and then develop goals for the session.
+Notably, the therapist will first understand the problem, talk about difficulties, symptoms, and concerns, and then develop goals for the session.
 The therapist could also advise you to write down these events and responses in a notebook.
-The therapist will help you find ways to change negative emotions, thoughts, and behaviors and apply those skills to future situations.
+Moreover, the therapist will help you find ways to change negative emotions, thoughts, and behaviors and apply those skills to future situations.
 The therapist may ask questions depending on your situation and talk about a recent experience, your anxieties or phobias, problematic behaviors, or your emotions and ideas.

 CBT for Children and Adolescents: Nurturing Resilience and Mental Well-being?